BramP33/Holiday-blackbox/Software/README.md

 - `scripts/` — install/update helpers, AP toggles, maintenance utilities.
 - `systemd/` — unit templates for the UI, web app, and shutdown screen.

+- `flutter_frontend/` — Flutter touchscreen app that talks to the Flask API.

 ## Getting Started on Raspberry Pi
 For the full walkthrough (booting from NVMe, wiring, OS packages), follow [`INSTALL.md`](INSTALL.md).